vsilvafelipe/vsilvafelipe.github.io/_pages/cv.md

 Awards
 ======
+* 2024: Poster Prize at the Australian Research Council Centre of Excellence for Climate Extremes
-* 2022: Best Student Inquisitor at the COSIMA VI workshop in Hobart, Tas, AU
+* 2022: Best Student Inquisitor at the Consortium for Ocean-Sea Ice Modelling in Australia VI workshop
-* 2019: Honorable Mention at the 27&deg; International Symposium of Scientific Initiation at USP, Sao Paulo, SP, BR
+* 2019: Honorable Mention at the 27&deg; International Symposium of Scientific Initiation at USP
-* 2019: Second place in oral presentations at the Brazilian conference of Physical Oceanography, XIII OMARSAT, Arraial do Cabo, RJ, BR
+* 2019: Second place in oral presentations at the Brazilian conference of Physical Oceanography, XIII OMARSAT
 * 2008: Bronze Medal at the Brazilian Astronomy Olympiad, OBA

 Industry experience